Paleobathymetry

 Paleobathymetry output

 The following shows two of the 241 paleobathymetry NetCDF grids generated by the example above.
-They’re both visualised in GPlates, the first at present day and the second at 60 Ma.
+The first at present day and the second at 60 Ma.

 Note